-It is generally considered that a property with over 100 years unexpired lease term is worth roughly the same as a freehold.
-Where an further 90 years added to all but the shortest lease, the premises will be worth the same as a freehold for many years in the future.
+It is generally considered that a property with over one hundred years unexpired lease term is worth roughly the same as a freehold.
+Where an further 90 years added to all but the shortest lease, the premises will be equivalent in value to a freehold for decades to come.

 | Lender | Requirement |